-Innovative Work Behavior
+3. Innovative Work Behavior

-Innovative work behavior is an individual's contribution to developing an innovation, solutions and includes all physical and cognitive activities carried out by employees individually or jointly with the help of others to generate innovative ideas, explore most suitable opportunities, and produce a primary picture of an innovation (Messmann et al., 2018).
-According to De Jong & Den Hartog (2010), innovative work behavior is a series of behaviors regarding the introduction of various new ideas that are significant and useful to improve employee performance and organizational performance.
+Innovative work behavior is an individual's contribution to developing an innovation, solutions and includes all physical and cognitive activities carried out by employees individually or jointly with the help of others to generate innovative ideas, explore most suitable opportunities, and produce a primary picture of an innovation (Messmann et al., 2022).
+According to De Jong and Den Hartog (2007), innovative work behavior is a series of behaviors regarding the introduction of various new ideas that are significant and useful to improve employee performance and organizational performance.
 These ideas are needed to deal with changes within the organization, such as creating new routines, simplifying work processes, and increasing internal and external cooperation (AlEssa & Durugbo, 2022).
-Innovative work behavior also has a model that is characterized as the intentional creation, introduction, and application of new ideas by individuals, groups, or organizations.
+Innovative work behavior also has a model that is characterized as the intentional creation, introduction, and application of new ideas by individuals, groups, or organizations (Bos-Nehles et al., 2017).

-According to Pradhan and Jena (2019), the innovative work behavior among employees has a major influence on organizational survival and effectiveness, which ultimately leads to sustainable organizational development.
+According to Axtell et al. (2000), Smith (2002), and Pradhan and Jena (2019), the innovative work behavior among employees has a major influence on organizational survival and effectiveness, which ultimately leads to sustainable organizational development.
 The concept of innovative work consists of three different behaviors: idea generation, promotion, and realization (Messmann et al., 2018).
 Idea generation means generating new and useful ideas in any field.
 Promotion refers to the individual's ability to build supporters who can provide the strength to realize an idea.
 Finally, the realization of ideas refers to producing something or generating an innovation model that can ultimately be applied in work assignments and beneficial to groups or organizations.